POLK SOIL AND WATER CONSERVATION DISTRICT

 (restoration and Technical Assistance)

 OWEB offers a wide variety of grant options, in addition to the Small Grant Program, but these other offerings involve a much more intensive and competitive application and funding process.
 The two offerings that the district has most commonly utilized in working with landowners are Technical Assistance grants, and Restoration grants.
 Typically, these two grant offerings are used in conjunction with each other to address larger projects (those with expenditures generally in excess of $50,000) that seek to remediate and remedy an identified priority concern at local, state, and federal levels.
 An example of the use of both OWEB Restoration and TA funds is highlighted in our Jont Creek Fish Passage Project, a summary of which can be found here.
-If you believe that you have a project that would be of significant benefit to your watershed, and that would show or contribute to marked improvements in water quality, quantity, or wildlife habitat (threatened or endangered species (Fender's Blue Butterfly,etc.), culturally sensitive species (Pacific Lamprey,etc.) or anadromous fish (Steelhead, Coho, etc.) ) then please contact Marc Bell,
+If you believe that you have a project that would be of significant benefit to your watershed, and that would show or contribute to marked improvements in water quality, quantity, or wildlife habitat (threatened or endangered species (Fender's Blue Butterfly,etc.), culturally sensitive species (Pacific Lamprey,etc.) or anadromous fish (Steelhead, Coho, etc.) then please contact Beth Thiel.

 POLK SOIL & WATER